theupdateframework/pep-maximum-security-model/README.rst

 targets metadata) does not immediately allow an attacker to serve malicious updates.
 The attacker must also compromise the *timestamp* and *snapshot* roles (which are both online and therefore more likely to be compromised).
 This means that in order to launch any attack, one must not only be able to act as a man-in-the-middle but also compromise the *timestamp* key (or compromise the *root* keys and sign a new *timestamp* key).
 To launch any attack other than a freeze attack, one must also compromise the *snapshot* key.

-Finally, a compromise of the PyPI infrastructure MAY introduce malicious updates to *bins* projects because the keys for these roles are online.
-The maximum security model discussed in the appendix addresses this issue.
-PEP X [VD: Link to PEP once it is completed] also covers the maximum security model and goes into more detail on generating developer keys and signing uploaded distributions.
+Finally, a compromise of the PyPI infrastructure MAY introduce malicious updates to *recently-claimed* projects because the keys for these roles are online.

 In the Event of a Key Compromise